isomerpages/nlb-biblioasia/_jan-to-mar-2013/Sago Lane: “Street of the Dead”.md

 Chinatown then was divided informally into distinct dialect enclaves, with the Cantonese residing in and around areas such as Smith Street, Sago Lane, Sago Street, Pagoda Lane, Trengganu Street, Temple Street, Club Street, Ann Siang Hill, Keong Saik Street and up to South Bridge Road and New Bridge Road.[^8]

-Sago Lane gained its unsavoury reputation in Singapore, when death houses began operating in the area in the mid-19th century.
+Sago Lane gained its unsavoury reputation when death houses began operating in the area in the mid-19th century.
 Death houses were also established along Spring Street, opposite the Metropole Theatre.

 <img style="width:80%;" src="/images/Vol%208%20issue%204/Sago%20Lane/sago%20lane.jpeg">